ironmeld/builder-hex0/README.md

 * Opening an existing file for write actually creates a new file.
 Only the most recent one is active.
 * At the end, the file named "/dev/hda" is flushed to the disk and the length is output to the screen.
 This can be used to build an executable or a boot image, as you please.

+## Limitations

+* The source script cannot exceed 1M bytes.
+This can be increased in build.sh.
+* Total system memory is limited to 256M bytes.
+This can be increased in build.sh.
+* Only 1024 files can be created.
+* The total size of all files cannot exceed 61,865,983 bytes.
+* A file name is limited to 1K bytes.
+* Opening an existing file for write creates a new (empty) file with the same name.
+    * Only the most recent file with the same name can be opened for read.
+* Only one child can be forked at a time.
+* Unimplemented syscalls always succeed (eax = 0).
+    * mkdir always succeeds, but does nothing.
+    * chdir always succeeds, regardless of whether the directory was previously created or not.
+    * access always succeeeds, regardless of whether the file or directory exists.
+    * chmod permissions are not saved or checked.
+* waitpid returns zero from the child, regardless of the child's actual exit code.
+* Absolute paths (starting with /) are not honored from subdirectories.
+(The cwd is always prefixed to a path.)
+    * So, if you are writing to /dev/hda, you must open it from the top directory.
+    * Or you can hack around this using a path like ..//dev/hda
+* Violating a limit will likely result in a random, mysterious failure or crash.

 ## The Hex0 Language
 Grammar form: https://www.crockford.com/mckeeman.html